Who We Are

-The Victor Grifols Foundation will offer a Special Award for the first time at the Intel International Science and Engineering Fair (Intel ISEF) in May 2014.
+The Victor Grifols Foundation will offer a Special Award for the first time at Intel International Science and Engineering Fair (Intel ISEF) 2014.
 Answers were provided by the Victor Grifols Foundation.

 Tell us about your organization and why it chose to offer a special award at Intel ISEF: